mhmdkhmaisy/checkout-cart-api/DISCORD_SETUP.md

-# Discord Webhook Setup Guide
+# Discord Webhook Setup Guide (Screenshot Version)

-This guide will help you configure Discord webhooks to send update notifications from your admin panel.
+This guide will help you configure Discord webhooks to send update notifications as **screenshot images** from your admin panel, making your Discord posts look exactly like your website!

+## How It Works

+When you click the Discord button:
+1. A popup window opens showing your update in screenshot-ready format
+2. JavaScript captures a high-quality screenshot of the rendered page
+3. The screenshot is automatically uploaded and sent to Discord
+4. Discord displays your update as an image that looks exactly like your website
+5. A link is included for users to read the full update

 ## Step 1: Create a Discord Webhook